-Fixed Units: The HOME-assisted units remain the same throughout the affordability period.
+Fixed Units: The HOME-assisted units remain the same throughout the Period of Affordability.

-Floating Units: The HOME-assisted units may change during the affordability period.
-Unit mix would be changed to maintain conformity during the affordability period so that the total number of HOME-assisted units meets the requirements set out in the application and recorded declaration.
+Floating Units: The HOME-assisted units may change during the Period of Affordability.
+Unit mix would be changed to maintain conformity during the Period of Affordability so that the total number of HOME-assisted units meets the requirements set out in the application and recorded declaration.
 Each substituted unit must be comparable in terms of size, features, and number of bedrooms to the originally designated HOME-assisted unit.